 Weed Science and Application Technology Specialist

 Dr. Kruger has been an active member of the NCWSS since 2006.
-He has organized a Statistic Symposium, actively participated and coached teams at the NCWSS annual weed contest, and is the incoming Proceedings Editor on the board.
+He has organized a Statistic Symposium, actively participated and coached teams at the NCWSS annual weed contest, and served as Proceedings Editor on the board.
 Dr. Kruger has served on the NCWSS Finance, Steering and Public Policy Committee, served as a poster judge at the annual meetings and has served on the Local Arrangements Committee.
 He has been active in WSSA, ASTM, and ASA.
-Dr. Kruger has been awarded the NCWSS Young Scientist award, UNL:IANR Young Researcher Award and the Omtvedt Innovation Award for the development of the wind tunnels and associated research on pesticide application technology.
+Most recently elected as WSSA Liaison to the EPA.
+Dr. Kruger has been awarded the NCWSS Young Scientist award, UNL:IANR Young Researcher Award, Nebraska Extension Excellence in Extension Engagement Award, Nebraska Extension Excellence in Extension Team Award, Nebraska Agribusiness Industry Partner Award, and the Omtvedt Innovation Award for the development of the wind tunnels and associated research on pesticide application technology.

 Jesaelen Gizotti de Moraes